openstack-archive/infra-manual/doc/source/creators.rst

 Add Gerrit permissions
 ----------------------

-Each repository should have two gerrit groups.
+Each project should have two gerrit groups.
 The first, "<projectname>-core", is the normal core group, with permission to +2 changes.
 The second, "<projectname>-release" is a small group of the primary maintainers with permission to push tags to trigger releases.
 Libraries for projects managed by the release team do not need this group, and should use ``library-release`` instead.

-Create a ``gerrit/acls/openstack/<repositoryname>.config`` as explained in the following sections.
+Create a ``gerrit/acls/openstack/<projectname>.config`` as explained in the following sections.